Vista-LLaMA: Reducing Hallucination in Video Language Models via Equal Distance to Visual Tokens: Experiments

 \textbf{Number of Training Visual Tokens.} We assess the impact of visual tokens on NExT-QA as illustrated in \cref{fig:frame}.
 In this study, a frame is converted into 32 visual tokens using Q-Former.
 Frames were sampled at various timestamps throughout the training process.
 The overall accuracy improves as more visual tokens are incorporated into the language model.
 However, for temporal queries, precision declined with an increased number of visual tokens.
 The accuracy of temporal reasoning questions is notably lower than that of other question types.
 Temporal reasoning presents more difficulties, and the language model may not excel at the temporal modeling of visual tokens.
 In terms of descriptive question types, the accuracy steadily increases as the model gains more visual information.

 \textbf{Quantitative Results.} We visualize the generated responses of Video-ChatGPT~\cite{maaz2023video} and \model~ for different videos in \cref{fig:visual}.
 The frames sampled at different timestamps is presented, with questions listed below the images.
 In the first video, the mobile phone is turned, sequentially exposing each side over time.
 The question asks for the side of the mobile phone at the end of the video.
 Video-ChatGPT gives the wrong response, as the camera is never present at the bottom left side in the video.
 The hallucination occurs in Video-ChatGPT, whereas our model predicts the answer correctly.
 The responses in three cases demonstrate that Video-ChatGPT provides unrelated answers that do not correspond to the video content.
 In the second case, the person in pink is always standing while the man is sitting on the ground, but Video-ChatGPT incorrectly states that the person in pink is also sitting on the ground.
 In the third video, the man is consistently walking up the mountain and never walking down.
-However, Video-ChatGPT falsely claims that the man continues walking down the mountain.
-It is quite common for the video language model to produce unrelated responses.
-In contrast, our model provides the correct and reliable responses, aligning with the video content.
+However, Video-ChatGPT falsely outputs that the man continues walking down the mountain.
+In contrast, our model provides the correct and reliable responses.
 This demonstrates that our model significantly reduces hallucination in video understanding and delivers more accurate responses.